These easy apple pie bars have a shortbread crust, rich apple layer, and a cinnamon pecan streusel topping. Drizzle with caramel for a classic treat!

 All the classic flavors of a Dutch caramel apple pie, in an easy bar dessert!
 These apple pie bars might just be your new favorite dessert this Fall!

 Guess what today is?
 You guys, today is the first day of Fall!!
-So it’s official… we can start getting those pumpkin spice lattes, cheering on our favorite football teams, counting down the weeks until The Walking Dead comes back on, and of course, eating a bunch of apples!
-I’ve pretty much been doing all those things already, but now… now my friends, I feel like it’s socially acceptable for me to lol.
+So it’s official… we can start getting those pumpkin spice lattes, cheering on our favorite football teams, and eating a bunch of apples!

 You can eat these apple pie bars “au naturale” as shown above… and they’re delicious that way… but why not, go for some extra indulgence and drizzle some Browned Butter Salted Caramel Sauce!!

-Orrrrr, you can be REALLY bad and add a scoop of ultra creamy No-Churn Bourbon Vanilla Ice Cream.
+Orrrrr, you can be REALLY decadent and add a scoop of ultra creamy No-Churn Bourbon Vanilla Ice Cream.
 Go on… you know you want to!